sanajitjana/leetcode/p/2348-number-of-zero-filled-subarrays/README.md

-# Number of Zero-Filled Subarrays - [Leetcode Link](https://leetcode.com/problems/number-of-zero-filled-subarrays/)
+# Number of Zero-Filled Subarrays - [Link](https://leetcode.com/problems/number-of-zero-filled-subarrays/)

 ## Question Description
 Given an integer array nums, return the number of subarrays filled with 0.